 Only Jibin Arula survived in the massacre.

 Abdurajah “Jack” Abdulla is a member of “Kubing” group of the Jabidah Commando group at the time of their training course.
-While the issue about the massacre remain hugging the headlines and the senate investigation is being hatch by then Senator Ninoy Aquino, we were ordered to hide in some military camps to evade the inquiry.
+While the issue about the massacre remains to hug the headlines and the Senate investigation is being hatched by then-Senator Ninoy Aquino, we were ordered to hide in some military camps to evade the inquiry.

-After the massacre, they were transferred to Fort Ramon Magsaysay in Laur, Nueva Ecija to pursue is career as a soldier.
+After the massacre, they were transferred to Fort Ramon Magsaysay in Laur, Nueva Ecija to pursue a career as a soldier.

-In October 1969, five ranger group including himself received meritorious medal in Fort Bonifacio.
-Later in January 1970 he was assigned in Malacañang Palace as a Presidential Guard. he became a trusted man of General Fabian Ver, the Chief of Staff during Martial Law.
+In October 1969, five ranger group including himself received a meritorious medal in Fort Bonifacio.
+Later in January 1970, he was assigned in Malacañang Palace as a Presidential Guard. he became a trusted man of General Fabian Ver, the Chief of Staff during Martial Law.

-During the height of Muslim rebellion in Sulu, his family were tortured by the military who were operating against the Moro Islamic liberation Front.
-Also at the same time, while still serving with the military, Jack’s brother and his brother-in-law were killed by the Philipine military.
+During the height of Muslim rebellion in Sulu, his family was tortured by the military who were operating against the Moro Islamic Liberation Front.
+Also at the same time, while still serving with the military, Jack’s brother and his brother-in-law were killed by the Philippine military.

-Twist of fate has separated Mihajul Saliddin Paradji and Abdurajah “Jack” Abdulla because of Jabidah massacre, however, faith in Allah, has brought them back again as one – they are now both a religious leaders in their home province of Sulu.
-In retrospect, they have a common belief that the massacre in Correigidor Island that has transpired forty six years ago, was just a morsel of the ongoing conspiracies being committed by the Philippine government against Tausugs.
+Twist of fate has separated Mihajul Saliddin Paradji and Abdurajah “Jack” Abdulla because of Jabidah massacre, however, faith in Allah, has brought them back again as one – they are now both religious leaders in their home province of Sulu.
+In retrospect, they have a common belief that the massacre in Corregidor Island that has transpired forty-six years ago, was just a morsel of the ongoing conspiracies being committed by the Philippine government against Tausugs.